-In the case of the partial aggregate inside the function, it produces multiple payloads, and each of them may be shuffling to different functions in the next function group (see Section~\ref{subsec:func_group}).
-The Shuffle ID is used to assign an incremental number to each output payload in the function, and payloads (across function instances) in the same stage belonging to the same partition (range) are allocated the same shuffle id.
-This is mainly used to distinguish different aggregate tasks of the same query job since they can all be mapped the same next function.
-For example, the green payload's shuffle id is 1 and the blue payload is 2 in Figure~\ref{cloud_function_group}.
+In the case of partial aggregation within a function, multiple payloads are produced, each potentially being shuffled to different functions in the next function group (see Section~\ref{subsec:func_group}).
+The Shuffle ID is used to assign an incremental number to each output payload from the function.
+Payloads across function instances within the same stage that belong to the same partition range are allocated the same Shuffle ID.
+This mechanism is primarily employed to distinguish different aggregate tasks of the same query job, as they can all be mapped to the same next function.
+For example, in Figure~\ref{cloud_function_group}, the green payload is assigned a Shuffle ID of 1, while the blue payload is assigned a Shuffle ID of 2.